snelson-seattle/overengineered-todo-app-backend/README.md

 ### The challenge

-Build an API for managing todos.
+Build an API for managing tasks.
 The API should handle:
 - User Authentication: Sign Up, Sign In
-- User Authorization: Create, Read, Update, and Delete Todos only for logged in user
+- User Authorization: Create, Read, Update, and Delete tasks only for logged in user

 ### Links